statsmodels/statsmodels/docs/source/statespace.rst

    print(res_sarimax.summary())

-The results object has many of the attributes and methods you would expect from other Statsmodels results objects, including standard errors, z-statistics, and prediction / forecasting.
+The results object has many of the attributes and methods you would expect from other statsmodels results objects, including standard errors, z-statistics, and prediction / forecasting.

 Behind the scenes, the `SARIMAX` model creates the design and transition